Walk the footsteps of the soldiers who fought on the Flodden Battle field almost 500 years ago.

 A project to record the important social heritage of Ford Moss colliery is currently under way, in connection with the Lady Waterford Hall.

-Pre-booking essential - phone evenings between 6 & 7 pm or e-mail anytime.
+Currenlty offering two hour "Made to Measure" adventures from £75 at Etal as well as trips around Berwick estuary at high tide.
+Pre-booking is essential - phone evenings between 6 & 7 pm or e-mail anytime.

 There’s nothing better than a walk with your dog in the countryside and at Ford & Etal Estates we welcome dogs and their owners but ask that you are respectful of the area and of other people by following the simple advice below.